South Bedfordshire

-South Bedfordshire was, from 1974 to 2009, a non-metropolitan district of Bedfordshire, in the East of England.
+South Bedfordshire was a local government district in Bedfordshire, in the East of England, from 1974 to 2009.
 Its main towns were Dunstable, Houghton Regis and Leighton Buzzard.

 Creation

 The district was formed on 1 April 1974 as part of a general reorganisation of local authorities in England and Wales carried out under the Local Government Act 1972.
 South Bedfordshire was formed by the amalgamation of three former districts which were all abolished at the same time: